pfrackowiak01/pfrackowiak01/README.md

 ### Hello, Paweł here! 👋

-Student of Computer Science at the [Maritime University](https://umg.edu.pl) 👨‍🎓
+This year I have already reached level 22 👾 and I am a Student of Computer Science at the [Maritime University](https://umg.edu.pl) 👨‍🎓

 Inspired to become a future Game Developer 👨‍💻 or Game Designer 📝📊